nikboyd/hoot-smalltalk/hoot-design/intro.md

 * no [image-based](#no-image) persistence,
 * integration with existing [tools][tools] (like [Git][git-doc] and GitHub),
 * easy integration with other Java class libraries,
-* including integration with [JUnit][junit] for tests.
+* including [integration](#test-framework) with [JUnit][junit] for tests.

-So, you can write tests in Hoot Smalltalk that translate into Java tests run by JUnit.

-* Hoot Smalltalk provides its own [test framework][tests] that ultimately integrates with [JUnit][junit].

 #### BYOVM

 Hoot Smalltalk does not provide its own [virtual machine][st-vm], like some [Smalltalks][st-imps].
-Rather, Hoot Smalltalk takes advantage of already existing VMs that have matured over a few decades.
+Rather, Hoot Smalltalk takes advantage of already existing VMs that have matured over some few decades.
-The maturity of tool chains and the various options for the [Java virtual machine][jvm] largely drove the choice of [Java][java] as the primary foundation for Hoot Smalltalk.
+The maturity of its tool chains and the various options for the [Java virtual machine][jvm] largely drove the choice of [Java][java] as the primary foundation for Hoot Smalltalk.
-That Java derived many of its [early technical foundations][hot-spot] from Smalltalk also helps.
+That Java derived many of its [early technical foundations][hot-spot] from Smalltalk also helped.

 #### No Image